 Samuel Dennis Jr.

-- social dimensions of environmental design at all scales
+- social dimensions of environmental design

 - children, youth and families and the built environment

 Dennis, Jr., Samuel F., et. al. 2008.
 “Participatory photo mapping (PPM): Exploring an integrated method for health and place research with young people.”
-In Health and Place. pp. 466-473.
+Health and Place. pp. 466-473.

 Dennis, Jr., Samuel F. (2006) Prospects for Qualitative GIS at the Intersection of Youth Development and Participatory Urban Planning.
 Environment and Planning A, v.
 38 (11), pp. 2039-2054.